gregurco/jobeet-tutorial/docs/days/day-10.md

 ## Conclusion

-We spent not so many time and implemented CRUDs for all the functionality we have on front side, but there is another option - to use bundles that provide admin functionality:
+We spent not so much time and implemented CRUDs for all the functionality we have on front side, but there is another option - to use bundles that provide admin functionality:
 - [EasyAdminBundle][7]
 - [SonataAdminBundle][8]
 - [and many others][9]